alexagullitti/tacoJava/README.md

 # tacoJava

 --intro-- I spent around 5 hours to complete this project.
 Between research(3hr), coding(2hr) and uploading/documenting(30min).
-I had originally completed the coding challenge in C# and I am slightly bummed because I think that application is better.
+I had originally completed the coding challenge in C# and I am slightly bummed because I think that application is better and passed all the tests!
 I was having trouble connecting to the sql database in java, I was using mySQL workbench.
 I wasn't able to export or copy the db file, so I made a file with the create statement for the table.
+The search all button does not work as expected, unforntunately I ran out of time this week and wanted to turn in what I had.

 Once you create the database with whichever sql database IDE you chose, you can adjust this string throuhgout the project and it should connect.
 Connection connection = DriverManager.getConnection("jdbc:mysql://localhost:3306/tacoDB");

 While my Java is a little rusty, I have almost 4 years of OOP and relational database experience.
-I know my technical skills can be converted into whatever language is need!
+I know my technical skills can be converted into whatever language is needed.
+Thank you for taking the time to look through this project!

 --how to use--